pcalves1/terraform-ansible-aws-lab/README.md

 ````

 #### Database user and password
-Still in the `terraform-ansible-aws-lab/infra/dev/ansible/vars/vars.yaml` file, insert a username and password for the MYSQL database.
+Still in the `terraform-ansible-aws-lab/infra/dev/ansible/vars/vars.yaml` file, insert a username and password for the MySQL database.
 Replace the lines of the username and password as shown in the following example:

 mysql_user: "~~<<MYSQL_USER>>~~" <br>
 mysql_user: "meu_user"